SFU-CMPT-201/lecture-notes/01-tour.md

 * A VMM is an application running atop a kernel, along with other applications.
 * The VMM creates/runs/manages VMs.
-* This is often used in a desktop environment, e.g., VMWare Player, VirutalBox, QEMU.
+* This is often used in a desktop environment, e.g., VMWare Player, VirtualBox, QEMU.

 ### Containerization